systemd/mkosi/mkosi/resources/mkosi.md

 When a *GPT* disk image is created, repart partition definition files may be placed in `mkosi.repart/` to configure the generated disk image.

+It is highly recommended to run `mkosi` on a file system that supports reflinks such as XFS and btrfs and to keep all related directories on the same file system.
+This allows mkosi to create images very quickly by using reflinks to perform copying via copy-on-write operations.

 ## Configuration Settings

 The following settings can be set through configuration files (the